 Can’t tolerate dairy?
 Are you vegan or making dinner for vegan friends?
-I am about to be your new BFF (best friend forever) because this pumpkin mac and cheese is off the hook!
-And by “off the hook” I mean crazy good.
+Well this pumpkin mac and cheese is allergy-friendly and sure to please everyone!

-I can’t believe that I’m about to say this but you know how I shared a recipe for Instant Pot mac and cheese last week?
-Well… I like this vegan pumpkin mac and cheese even more!
+I can’t believe that I’m about to say this but I like this vegan mac and “cheese” better than my recipe for mac and cheese which calls for actual cheese.
 Honestly, I do.
 It’s so “cheesy!”
 And creamy and delicious!
-The pumpkin adds color and a bit of sweetness and the nutritional yeast gives the dish a tasty cheesy flavor.
+The pumpkin adds color and a bit of sweetness and the nutritional yeast is what gives the dish its cheesy flavor.

-I had my one-year-old, Tony, “taste test” this for me and he loved it!
+I had my one-year-old, Tony, “taste test” this for me and he just loves it!
 I love having an adorable taste-tester who actually eats what I make without asking me twenty questions first.
 My (also adorable) husband always wants to know what “funny” things I’ve put into recipes (heh, like nutritional yeast) but Tony doesn’t question me.
 That kid just gobbles up whatever I give him.
 Except avocado.
 He has a strong aversion to avocado, which only makes me a little sad considering it was his first food.
-I think I over did it back in the day (you know, like 4-5 months ago) but I guess that’s neither here nor there.
-Wow, what a tangent.
+I think I over did it back in the day (you know, like 4-5 months ago) but I guess that’s neither here nor there considering there’s no avocado in this recipe…

 I used canned pumpkin in this recipe but you can use mashed sweet potato or butternut squash or basically any variety of potato/squash.
-I’m just riding the pumpkin train because it’s fall and because I love pumpkin (see my pumpkin recipes here).
+I’m just riding the pumpkin train because it’s fall (see my pumpkin recipes here).

 This recipe calls for gluten-free elbow macaroni – I’ve tried several different brands of gluten-free noodles and this brand is the only one that works for me every single time.

 Try this once and I’m sure you’ll be mackin’ on this mac.
-Um, I’m sure I used the phrase incorrectly.
-Also, that’s probably not a thing people even say anymore.
+I’m sure I used the phrase incorrectly.
+That’s probably not a thing people even say anymore (did anyone say it ever?).

-I wonder if Tony will read this blog one day and be like “omg my mom was so uncool.”
-Or maybe he’ll always think I’m the greatest.
-HA.
+I wonder if Tony will read my blog one day and be like “omg my mom was so uncool.”
+Or maybe he’ll always think I’m the greatest (ha. yes, yes wishful thinking, I know).

 Make this pumpkin’ mac y’all.
 It only takes 4 minutes, so make it then come back and tell me how much you liked it!